Tuesday, October 7, 2025

 facts and figures.

-the campus (as long as the weather permits it) and he will introduce
+the campus (as long as the weather permits it) and will introduce

 you to the history of the location, elaborate on the main achievements